Fuck for Forest

 Fuck for Forest (FFF) is a non-profit environmental organisation founded in 2004 in Norway by Leona Johansson and Tommy Hol Ellingsen.
 It funds itself through a website of sexually explicit videos and photographs, charging a membership fee for access.
 A portion of funds are donated to the cause of rescuing the world's rainforests.
-It is the world's first eco-porn organization and may be the only porn website specifically created to raise money for a cause.
-The group moved from Oslo, Norway to Berlin, Germany following the trial of its founders for having sex in public.
+The group moved from Oslo, Norway, to Berlin, Germany, following the trial of its founders for having sex in public.

 History

 Fuck for Forest co-founders Leona Johansson and Tommy Hol Ellingsen had backgrounds in progressive and green theater and teaching troubled teens.
 The two started Fuck for Forest to protest the state of the world's rainforests and to make a difference.
 In its first six months of existence the group received seed funding from the government of Norway for the creation of an alternative environmental group.
 Ellingsen believes that "eco-porn" is the obvious choice to make a difference.
 He explained: "Porn makes really, really a lot of money, so why not use that money for good?"
 In 2004, its first year of existence, the organisation's website netted over $100,000 for rain forest protection through the sale of paid memberships.